Who’s That Voice in Your Head? Understanding Your Inner Critic

 You Are Not the Critic.
 You’re the One Listening.

-And in that space between judgment and compassion, you get to reclaim your power.
+In that space between judgment and compassion, you reclaim your power.

 Journal Prompts 🖋